 Parks College Academic Services

-Make appointments as early as possible!
-Appointment times are limited.
+Please make appointments as early as possible!

 Academic Advising promotes the holistic growth of students, respectful of their individual goals.
 Our integrated program works collaboratively with the University community in support of students’ academic success.

 What is an Academic Advisor?

 You will be assigned an Academic Advisor for the entirety of your academic career to assist with curriculum development and planning; refer to resources for academic and career success; and identify academic policies and procedures as they relate to the Jesuit model of education and the Five Dimensions.

 What is a Faculty Mentor?

 You will be assigned a Faculty Mentor within each major, minor, and special program you are pursuing.
 The Faculty Mentor will help you identify your academic and career goals; recommend courses of study and experiences in pursuit of these goals; assist in planning for internships, co-ops and volunteerism; and consider the role of the Five Dimensions in preparing you for life and the world of work.